When to migrate root volumes to a new destination

 Migrating root volumes within a two-node MetroCluster configuration

-To migrate root volumes to a new root aggregate within a two-node MetroCluster configuration, you should refer to the procedure in the following Knowledgebase article.
+To migrate root volumes to a new root aggregate within a two-node MetroCluster configuration, you should refer to How to move mroot to a new root aggregate in a 2-node Clustered MetroCluster with Switchover.
 This procedure shows you how to non-disruptively migrate the root volumes during a MetroCluster switchover operation.
 This procedure is slightly different than the procedure used on a four-node configuration.

 Migrating root volumes within a four-node MetroCluster configuration